Fewer hours, same pay: Is Australia ready for a four-day working week?

 Businesses in countries around the world including Iceland, the United States, Canada and Japan have also conducted trials.

-In October, a United Kingdom Member of Parliament tabled a bill to reduce the maximum weekly work hours to be cut from 48 to 32.
+In October, Labour MP Peter Dowd tabled a bill to the UK Parliament to reduce the maximum weekly work hours from 48 to 32.